 Let me invite you to explore the diverse wonders of this fantastic country with me.

-The Main North Road out of Adelaide, and further north the RM Williams Way, are the straightest routes to the Flinders Ranges and Hawker.
+The Main North Road out of Adelaide, and further north the RM Williams Way, are the straightest routes to the Flinders Ranges.
 It is a leisurely drive through South Australia's Mid North which is, along with the Eyre Peninsula, the main agriculture district of the state.

 Once you arrive in Hawker, the small town that is called the hub of the Flinders Ranges, you are on your way to the most famous Outback tracks.

-Leigh Creek, with its huge open-cut coal mine, is the last town of any size in South Australia's north east.
-Stock up with food and water here.
+Leigh Creek, with its huge open-cut coal mine, is/was the last town of any size in South Australia's north east.
+You could stock up with food and water here.

-The bitumen ends in Lyndhurst.
+The bitumen ends in Lyndhurst, 580km north of Adelaide.
 Now you really hit the dust of the Outback.
-The Strzelecki Track to Innamincka begins here, a route that takes you finally to the southwest of Queensland.
+The Strzelecki Track to Innamincka begins here, a route that takes you to Innamincka, and finally to the south west of Queensland.

-From Lyndhurst is roughly 80 km to Marree.
+From Lyndhurst it is roughly 80 km to Marree.
 The tiny township offers you many relics from a glorious past as a railway town.
+As of winter 2019, the road to Marree is fully sealed.
 Did I tell you Marree is my favourite Outback town?

-From Marree you have the choice of two famous tracks.
+From Marree you have the choice to travel along two famous tracks.
 The Birdsville Track takes you into the far south west of Outback Queensland and its stunning channel country.

 Are you eager to learn about the history of the old Ghan railway line?
 Then you need to follow the Oodnadatta Track.
 This route leads you to the Stuart highway, the main road from Adelaide to Darwin.